Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 • Product quality or customer satisfaction

-Ethoscore evaluates response behavior under pressure, as visible through public records.
+Ethoscore evaluates documented incident and response characteristics as visible through public records.

 Incident Landscape

-Documented incidents involving Walmart over time have included:
+Documented incident areas involving Walmart over time have included:

 • Labor and wage-related disputes and settlements